New as of 0.3.14, Enhanced in 0.7.0

 Restart policies have no bearing on server reboot, and Dokku will always attempt to restart your applications at that point unless they were manually stopped.

-You can optionally create a
+You can optionally commit a

 NOTE: Dokku will always use the DOKKU_SCALE file that ships with the repo to override any local settings.